marty-suzuki/MartyJunior/README.md

 - [x] Flexible and customizable top content.
 - [x] Customizable tab view.
 - [x] Navigation view.
-- [x] Support Swift3 (If you want to use it in Swift3, please use [0.3.0-beta](https://github.com/szk-atmosphere/MartyJunior/tree/0.3.0-beta))
+- [x] Support Swift3 (If you want to use it in Swift3

 ## Installation